RobathanH/Class_CS-35L/README.md

 # Class_CS-35L
-UCLA Introductory Operating Systems Lab.
+UCLA Introductory Software Construction Lab in Winter 2018.

 This is for personal reference purposes only.
 I strongly recommend against copying any code here.